 Calls might be the most important of all sales activities.
-Think about it – all the emails your inside sales reps send, and all the social outreach is designed to get prospects on the phone.
-The phone is where deals really move forward, and it is usually where they’re closed.
+All the emails your inside sales reps send, and all the social outreach they do is designed to get prospects on the phone.
+The phone is where deals truly move forward, and it is usually where they’re closed

 Salesforce natively gives users the ability to log calls manually.
 However, this can take up reps’ valuable time (if they take the time to log calls at all.)
 Here’s how to log calls manually from your desktop.

 Step 2: Select the lead or contact that you want to log a call for.